inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

-Deicsion to add icon epidural to pain floor plan and keep motor block fraction on an epidurual, then average time between epidural , then open a individual chart that shows motor block. pick point with the higher
+Decision to add icon epidural to pain floor plan and keep motor block fraction on an epidurual, then average time between epidural , then open a individual chart that shows motor block. pick point with the higher
 # Epidural and Motor Block Assessment/Bromage Score Rules

 ## Rules for Epidural and the level of motor block that the epidural is providing to the patient